Dismental/Dismental/README.md

 ## Ignore
 There's a `/Godot/.gdlintignore` file where you can include files that should be ignored by the linter when directories looked through.

-If given specific files to lint as cli arguments, the linter will not consider `.gdlintignore`.